 Understanding the Remortgage Process: How Does a Remortgage Work?

-Should You Stay with Your current Lender?
+Should You Stay with Your Current Lender?

 Deciding whether to remortgage with your current lender or switch to a new one depends on several factors.
 You should review the deals your existing lender offers and compare them against the market.